House prices, credit, and housing: the Bank of Portugal's warning for the real estate market

 The Bank of Portugal does not want to close the door on housing credit.
 It just wants it to grow at a more balanced pace.

-Álvaro Santos Pereira explained that the expected impact of the new recommendations will mainly be on slowing the credit growth rate.
-In other words, credit will continue to increase, but below the current values close to 10% per year.
+Álvaro Santos Pereira explained that the expected impact of the new recommendations will be mainly in slowing the growth rate of credit.
+That is, credit will continue to increase, but below the current values close to 10% per year.

 “The idea is just to slow down the growth rate.”